BenAAndrew/Voice-Cloning-App/maintenance.md

 4. It can enable early-stopping which will stop training if the loss over the last 10 checkpoints has not sufficently decreased (minimum loss reached)

 ## Synthesis
-The synthsis script implements https://github.com/NVIDIA/waveglow and https://github.com/jik876/hifi-gan, either of which can be selected.
+The synthesis script implements https://github.com/jik876/hifi-gan.

 The synthesis process is implemented in `synthesize.py`.
-It firstly loads the feature predictor model (from training) and a pretrained vocoder model (waveglow/hifi-gan).
+It firstly loads the feature predictor model (from training) and a pretrained vocoder model (hifi-gan).
 It then cleans the text and infers the results.
 Audio & an alignment graph can be produced from this.